atuinframework/atuin-tools/README.md

 ## Read This first

-This container is not meant to be used *as is* but part of the docker-compose environment started for development in Flask and GAE Atuin.
+This container is not meant to be used *as is* but part of the docker-compose environment started for development in Atuin Web Framework.

-## What is Atuin?
+## What is Atuin Web Framework?

-Atuin is a Flask powered web framework built by SCALEBOX, an Italian IT Agency, that provides a complete web application skeleton.
+[Atuin Web Framework] is a Flask powered web framework built by SCALEBOX, an Italian IT Agency, that provides a complete web application skeleton.

-Goal of Atuin is mantaining the same developing philosopy when dealing with *traditional* relational database stack and targeting Google App Engine using Datastore.
+Goal of Atuin is maintaining the same developing philosophy when dealing with *traditional* relational database stack and targeting Google App Engine using Datastore.
 Usually you only need to change the data codebase and nothing else when porting between the two.

-Atuin includes some useful flask extensions for common tasks such as authentication, localization, caching.
+Atuin includes some useful Flask extensions for common tasks such as authentication, localization, caching.
 Look at the repository for more details. :)

 Atuin free to use for all.